mozilla/addon-sdk/cfx/README.md

-# cfx.js
+# cfx-js

-cfx.js is an SDK addon meant to replace python command line application.
+cfx-js is an SDK addon meant to replace python command line application.
 This addon is currently quite limited but it is going to implement all features of cfx python application in order to remove python dependency.
 It currently just allow to build an XPI file.